moorhen-coot/MoorhenElectron/README.md

 You can do this by simply typing the above URL into a web browser on the same machine that the electron app is running.
 This will ask the Moorhen Electron app to load:
 `https://www.ebi.ac.uk/pdbe/entry-files/download/8fcb.cif` .
+-->

 ## **Creating an Electron App that can load files from the file system (Advanced)**

-**This is another example of extending Moorhen Electron.
+**This is an example of extending Moorhen Electron.
 Most users will not want to be doing this!**
-This example in `load_all_files_example` shows how the server may browse the file system and then send instructions back to Moorhen to load the files.
-The important aspect of this is that files can be loaded that have not explicitly selected in the Electron browser.
+This example in `load_all_files_example` shows how the server may browse the file system and then send files back to Moorhen to be loaded.
+The important aspect of this is that files can be loaded that have not explicitly been selected by the user in the Electron browser.

-Similar to the previous, example, this can be used by:
+To try this example:
 1. `cp load_all_files_example/App.tsx src`
 2. `cp load_all_files_example/electron.js public`
 3. Build, e.g. `npm run make-mac-m1`